Here Are Seven Horror Movies New To Netflix, And Three Of Them Are Worth The Watch

 Directed by Brad Parker, this widely panned Netflix selection stars Ingrid Bolso Berdal, Olivia Taylor Dudley, Jesse McCartney, and Devin Kelley.

-A group of tourists go on an extreme tour of the abandoned city of Pripyat, the former home to the personnel of the Chernobyl nuclear reactor.
+A group of tourists goes on an extreme tour of the abandoned city of Pripyat, the former home to the personnel of the Chernobyl nuclear reactor.

-This has an interesting premise, but exasperating dialogue and a shaky-cam only makes this Netflix entry annoying.
+This has an interesting premise, but the exasperating dialogue and a shaky-cam only makes this Netflix entry annoying.
 Before the movie’s release, the Friends of Chernobyl Centers, U.S., stated the plot was insensitive to those who died or were injured during the Chernobyl disaster, as reported by TMZ, and this Netflix title is also insensitive to those who prefer their horror movies to be watchable.

 Dreamcatcher